-To obtain the blood pressure score for adults the patient's usual systolic blood pressure MUST be determined and written on the observation chart.
+To obtain the blood pressure score for adults the patient's usual systolic blood pressure MUST be determined and written on the front of the observation chart.
 The usual BP can then be circled on the BP table on the chart.